cdl-geneseo/geneseo-dictionary/S/Snowflake.md

 # Snowflake

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Snowflake

 Created by  Unknown User (igf1) on Oct 29, 2020

 (noun) - A person who is very sensitive and believes they have a sense of entitled uniqueness about them.
 Has been used in terms of politics to insult those with liberal views.He's such a snowflake that he might cry if he hears that.
 (Fazio, Q-T, 2020)